SherifRafik/http-proxy/README.md

 # HTTP Proxy
- * A simple parallel http proxy implemention that accepts only GET request and makes it on the behalf of the client.
+ * A simple parallel http proxy implemention that accepts only GET requests and makes it on the behalf of the client.